 NOTE 2: Aspects related to SA3, SA5, SA6, RAN will be coordinated with each group respectively during the study.

-NOTE 3: oordination with WT#1.1 and WT#1.2 may be needed.
+NOTE 3: This KI may set requirements on a number of areas covered by other WTs, therefore coordination with WT#1.1 and WT#1.2, WT3.2, WT4, WT5, WT6 may be needed.

+NOTE x: the granularity of Network AI Agent(s) within the 6G CN is to be further clarified as part of the solutions to the key issue.

+NOTE y: solutions to this KI need to ensure multi-vendor interoperable operations.

 5.y Key Issue #yy: Evolution of 5G CN AI capabilities into the 6G CN